Pretend You're On the Water

 Best on the Water Experience: NordicTrack RW900 Rower

 NordicTrack creates machines that work in gyms and at home nationwide.
 If Peloton and Concept 2 were to have a baby, you’d get the RW900.
 Your first year of an iFit membership, which can be used on the RW900, is free, so you can enjoy workouts from trainers like Alex Silver-Fagan and Jay Wein that range from 10 to 60 minutes.
 And it’s not just rowing workouts.
 Thanks to the iFit app, you can pick from cross training, boot camp, HIIT and active recovery workouts — both on and off the rower.
-The digital screen transports you to the Olympic Training Center in San Diego, where Susan Francia, two-time Olympic gold medalist, leads you in a workout.
-Whereas the entry-level RW200 uses air resistance to challenge you, the RW900 uses a magnetic resistance that’s quiet and tough, in addition to the air resistance.
-You can pick up the RW200 today (for just $599), or wait for the RW900 which ships in December.
+The digital screen transports you to the Olympic Training Center in San Diego, where Susan Francia, two-time Olympic gold medalist, leads you through a workout.
+Whereas the entry-level RW200 ($799) uses air resistance to challenge you, the RW900 uses a magnetic resistance that’s quiet and tough, in addition to the air resistance.